Ayc0/MA2814-Project/docs/index.md

 The first approach was to create a markov chain that represents the chances to pass from one possible character to another.

-To do this, we initially download a text file, we format it in lowercase, remove every punctuation, every numbers, etc. (all those files are in `/sources/`) (to remove every punctuation, etc. we wrote a JavaScript script `/format.js` that uses the package [sluggr](https://www.npmjs.com/package/sluggr)).
+To do this, we initially download a text file, we format it in lowercase, remove every punctuation, every number, etc. (all those files are in `/sources/`) (to remove every punctuation, etc. we wrote a JavaScript script `/format.js` that uses the package [sluggr](https://www.npmjs.com/package/sluggr)).

 Then we parse this text file and we count which character follows which character in a `MarkovChain` class.
 At the end of the parsing, the computed pseudo markov chain has a label, a set of characters included in it and the map of followers.

-As the parsing can take some time, we don't want to recompute it each time we run the script so we store the results in a `/.cache/` folder.
+As the parsing can take some time, we don't want to recompute it each time we run a script so we store the results in a `/.cache/` folder.

 In addition to the label, the set of characters and the map, running the `build()` method of a markov chain returns its transition matrix (and the map represented with `numpy.array` object).
 Those two variables are only computed after the build phase because once they're done, you cannot easily add a new character in the markov chain.

 ### Input file

 One question we faced was: which file should we use to train our model?
-As we couldn't find an answer without running any test, we tried our algorithm on two different files: `"words.txt"` and `"Notre_Dame_de_Paris_full.txt"` (renamed afterwards `"fr_full.txt"`). `"words.txt"` is the list of almost every words in french, and `"Notre_Dame_de_Paris.txt"` is the full text of [Notre-Dame de Paris](https://fr.wikisource.org/wiki/Notre-Dame_de_Paris).
+As we couldn't find an answer without running any test, we tried our algorithm on two different files: `"words.txt"` and `"Notre_Dame_de_Paris_full.txt"` (renamed afterwards `"fr_full.txt"`). `"words.txt"` is the list of almost every word in french, and `"Notre_Dame_de_Paris.txt"` is the full text of [Notre-Dame de Paris](https://fr.wikisource.org/wiki/Notre-Dame_de_Paris).

 In order to have a visual representation of what we were doing, we wrote a function that uses `matplotlib` to display the transition matrix of markov chains (with the colormap mode).